Bat flip: José Bautista bat flip

 The Bautista bat flip became an internet meme.
 Fans posted numerous responses to the event on Twitter, and shared videos on Vine and other social media websites and mobile apps.
-It was etched onto jack-o'-lanterns for Halloween, printed on T-shirts and Christmas sweaters, and was also the subject of a thigh tattoo for an Oshawa, Ontario man.
+It was etched onto jack-o'-lanterns for Halloween, printed on T-shirts and Christmas sweaters, and was also featured on a thigh tattoo for an Oshawa, Ontario man.
 It was commemorated on a Topps 2016 Series 1 baseball card.
 A corn maze in the Canadian province of New Brunswick was designed with the likeness of the Bautista bat flip.

 The bat flip fueled the rivalry between Toronto and Texas.
 Presumably in retaliation for the bat flip, Texas pitcher Matt Bush hit Bautista with a pitch in the eighth inning of a game on May 15, 2016.
-Shortly after being hit by the pitch, Bautista made a late, hard slide (the variety of which had been made illegal after a separate incident during a National League Division Series game in the same postseason as the bat flip) into Texas second baseman Rougned Odor.
+Shortly after being hit by the pitch, Bautista made a late slide in an attempt to break up a double play(the variety of which had been made illegal after a separate incident during a National League Division Series game in the same postseason as the bat flip) into Texas second baseman Rougned Odor.
 Odor took exception to the slide and shoved Bautista.
-Bautista stepped toward Odor and appeared to cock his arm, whereupon Odor punched Bautista in the face knocking his glasses and helmet off.
-Odor received an eight game suspension (later reduced to seven) and Bautista was suspended one game.
-Like the bat flip, images of the punch stoked an internet meme.
+Bautista stepped toward Odor and cocked his arm, and in self-defense Odor punched Bautista in the face, knocking his glasses and helmet off.
+Odor received an eight-game suspension (later reduced to seven) and Bautista was suspended for one game.
+Like the bat flip, images of the punch caused an internet meme.
 Fans posted numerous images and references on Twitter, Vine, Reddit, and other social media websites.
 Odor has declined to sign images of the punch.

-The two teams faced each other in the ALDS again in 2016, and the Blue Jays won in a 3-game sweep; in Game 1 Bautista hit a three-run home run and then emphatically slammed down the bat in celebration.
+The two teams faced each other in the ALDS again in 2016, and the Blue Jays won in a 3-game sweep; in Game 1, Bautista hit a three-run home run and then emphatically slammed down the bat in celebration.